San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 Day Pack

-Travelers taking a day trip to San Gimignano, Tuscany will want to be prepared with the right day bag.
+If you’re making a day trip to San Gimignano, be prepared with the right day bag.
 We use these small backpacks – but we feature additional types in our article, Best Day Bags for Traveling.

 European Trip Insurance

 Sometimes travel goes sideways.
 Lost luggage, cancelled flights and illness can all come at a cost.
-If you haven’t already booked a policy for your trip to Italy, check the rates and coverage at World Nomads.
+If you haven’t already, check rates and consider coverage with World Nomads.

 Start planning your trip to Italy!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more advice?
 Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!